jroeste/optimization_2/README.md

 # Project 2, TMA4180 Optimization 1

-In this project we use BFGS on a constrained optimization problem.
+In this project we use BFGS with linesearch on a constrained optimization problem.

 Description of the files
 main.py :